uridr/RDF-TextGeneration/README.md

-# Sequence-to-Sequence Modelling for RDF triples to Natural Text
+# Enhancing Sequence-to-Sequence Modelling for RDF triples to Natural Text

-Implementation of the Seq2Seq models proposed in the paper **Sequence-to-Sequence Modelling for RDF triples to Natural Text**  using [Fairseq](https://fairseq.readthedocs.io/en/latest/) a sequence modeling toolkit.
+Implementation of the Seq2Seq models proposed in the paper **Enhancing Sequence-to-Sequence Modelling for RDF triples to Natural Text**  using [Fairseq](https://fairseq.readthedocs.io/en/latest/) a sequence modeling toolkit.
 Also, instructions to reproduce experiments are delivered.